Who me? Fake? I’m definitely real.

 How are they doing that?
 Well, one example is paying for Twitter followers and Facebook likes.

-It’s great to see that Facebook are taking a stance on this by purging fake accounts and Page likes.
+It’s great to see that Facebook are taking a stance on this by purging accounts and Page likes.

 But what about Twitter…